CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 4A - Appearance.md

 \end{array}
 ```

-The synodic orbital period is given by equation $62$ and $63$.
+The synodic orbital period is given by equation $4.9$.
 So for Mercury:
 ```math
 \begin{align}
 T_{\text{Mercury Synodic}} &= \frac{365.24 \cdot 87.969}{365.24 - 87.969}\\